Human coronavirus OC43: Host Immune Response

 Once infected, the host cells mount an immune response to counteract the effect of the virus.
 HCoV-OC43 infection has been shown to remodel gap junction-mediated intercellular communication, specifically affecting Connexin 43 (Cx43), which may influence the spread of the virus and the host's immune response.
 Envelope (E) proteins play a key role in viral assembly, morphogenesis and pathogenesis.
 Protein-protein interactions and homo-oligomeric ion channel formation through E protein interactions are essential for virion morphology and the host cell's response to infection.

-If HCoV-OC43 was indeed the pathogen responsible for the 1889–1890 pandemic, which resembled the COVID-19 pandemic, severe disease was much more common and mortality much higher in populations that had not previously been exposed.

 Epidemiology

 Coronaviruses have a worldwide distribution, causing 10–15% of common cold cases (the virus most commonly implicated in the common cold is a rhinovirus, found in 30–50% of cases).
 Infections show a seasonal pattern with most cases occurring in the winter months in temperate climates, and summer and spring in warm climates.
 As OC43 is capable of infecting porcine tissues, it is likely that pigs serve as a zoonotic reservoir for this disease, reinfecting the human population.